Communication, Computing, Caching, and Sensing for Next Generation Aerial Delivery Networks: The Key Enabler: High Altitude Platform Station (HAPS)

 The signal transmission advantage, provided by the use of a HAPS as a mega-tower in the sky is depicted in Fig.~\ref{fig-HAPS1}.
-This figure highlights the antenna gain cross-sections at varying heights within the operating range of a cargo drone.
-It uses the sectoral antenna pattern as defined in Recommendation ITU-R F.1336-5, \textit{recommends} 3.2.1, and considers the directional antenna gain for peak side-lobe patterns in the frequency range from 6 GHz to 70 GHz.
+The antenna gain cross-sections at varying heights within the operating range of a cargo drone are also given according to the sectoral antenna pattern as defined in Recommendation ITU-R F.1336-5, \textit{recommends} 3.2.1, for the directional antenna gain for peak side-lobe patterns in the frequency range from 6 GHz to 70 GHz.
 Symmetric elevation and azimuth beamwidths are considered.
-Even when the beam is pointing almost 10 km away from the depicted region, almost uniform gain are observed from the HAPS antenna.
-Furthermore, as the likelihood of the presence of a line-of-sight path is high, the performance degrading impact of the small-scale fading is relatively low compared to that of terrestrial networks.
+Even when the beam is pointing almost 10 km away from the depicted region, almost uniform gain are observed towards the ground.
+Additionally, as the likelihood of the presence of a line-of-sight path is high, the performance degrading impact of the small-scale fading is relatively low when compared to that of terrestrial networks.
 A Ricean fading model has often been considered in HAPS connections \cite{Survey}.
-The geometric advantages can compensate for the high path loss of the ground-HAPS connections as the HAPS nodes are located at 20 km above ground level.
-This enables the HAPS nodes to have a wide line-of-sight area that rather advantageous while sensing the ground.
-Additionally, due to the large form factor of HAPS systems that can be equipped with large payloads of high computation capabilities, ML can also play a role in these set-ups, targeting the corresponding optimization problems in terms of radio resource managements and beamforming.
+These geometric advantages can compensate for the high path loss of the ground-HAPS connections as the HAPS nodes are located at 20 km above ground level.
+HAPS nodes have a wide line-of-sight area that rather advantageous while sensing the ground considering location sensing and sensed data collection and gathering.
+Additionally, due to the large form factor of HAPS systems that can be equipped with large payloads of high computation capabilities, ML can also play a role in these set-ups, targeting the corresponding optimization problems in terms of radio resource managements and beamforming Additionally, the decisions that need to be made at each fleet element, such as the route and velocity determination can be also done collectively with the data that has been collected at the HAPS node.